UAE: 36% of business travellers lose up to 8 hours a day due to travel stress

 A new report reveals that 95 per cent of UAE business travellers make time for personal activities and relaxation during their trips

-A new report by a premium chauffeur service highlights an evolving relationship between business travel, wellness, and productivity, emphasising the potential of premium services to boost professionals’ efficiency.

-As global business travel continues to grow, 94 per cent of UAE business travellers have noted that luxury enhances both productivity and success, aligning with the rising ‘bleisure’ trend -- where business and leisure merge.
+As global business travel continues to grow, 36 per cent of business travellers in the UAE are losing up to eight hours a day due to travel related stress, a new report shows.

-Blacklane, a premium chauffeur service, released a report titled “Premium Meets Productivity: The Changing Face of Travel and Work.”
-With business travel spending in the region expected to increase by 11.2 per cent in 2024, the report highlights the link between luxury travel options and business success.
+Blacklane, a premium chauffeur service, released a report titled “Premium Meets Productivity: The Changing Face of Travel and Work” which shows that as executives increasingly take to the skies, C-level professionals, in particular, report significant productivity losses.

+To boost productivity, up to 97 per cent of business travellers are combining work with leisure, opting for premium services such as chauffeur-driven transport to ensure smooth and efficient travel experiences.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Nearly 1 in 2 UAE business travellers report losing up to three hours of productivity due to travel stress, highlighting the value of premium solutions.
+Ninety four per cent of UAE business travellers have noted that luxury enhances both productivity and success, aligning with the rising ‘bleisure’ trend --where business and leisure merge.

+With business travel spending in the region expected to increase by 11.2 per cent in 2024, the report highlights the evolving relationship between business travel, wellness, and productivity, emphasising the potential of premium services to boost professionals’ efficiency.

-Only 18 per cent of them see cost as a primary concern, while 2 in 5 prefer premium services for a better business travel experience
+Only 18 per cent of UAE business travellers see cost as a primary concern, while 2 in 5 prefer premium services for a better business travel experience.

 Furthermore, combining business with leisure is becoming more popular in the Middle East.
-Mastercard’s “Affluent Travel 2024” report indicates that wealthy individuals in the region, particularly those aged 18-34, are nearly twice as likely as the global average to extend business trips for leisure purposes.
+Mastercard’s “Affluent Travel 2024” report indicates that wealthy people, particularly those aged 18-34, are nearly twice as likely as the global average to extend business trips for leisure purposes.

-However, travel-related stress remains a significant challenge, with 86 per cent of global business travellers losing at least an hour of productivity because of it.
-In the UAE, 83 per cent face similar issues, and 36 per cent report losing between four to eight hours -- a full working day -- due to stress.

-Dr Jens Wohltorf, CEO and Founder at Blacklane, said, “This report highlights a significant shift in business travel, where enhancing comfort and ensuring safety is not just a perk, but essential for boosting productivity, especially among executives."

-"Understanding these evolving expectations is crucial for the industry and businesses overall to better meet the needs of today’s executive travellers,” he added.
+Dr Jens Wohltorf, CEO and Founder at Blacklane, said, “This report highlights a significant shift in business travel, where enhancing comfort and ensuring safety is not just a perk, but essential for boosting productivity, especially among executives.
+Understanding these evolving expectations is crucial for the industry and businesses overall to better meet the needs of today’s executive travellers.”

-As more executives, particularly C-level professionals, experience productivity losses with 38 per cent reporting such impacts, the demand for seamless, premium experiences, like chauffeur-driven services, continues to rise.
-Around 97 per cent of business travellers are now integrating work and leisure to create more efficient travel experiences.

 “As the UAE continues to emerge as a hub for business travel, there’s a growing appreciation for premium services that cater to both efficiency and comfort,” said Nicolas Soucaille, Regional Head of Middle East at Blacklane.